 The diagnosis of PJS is also considered if someone has a family history of PJS and has the characteristic freckling.
 PJS may be a possible diagnosis if a person has the characteristic freckling and polyps even without a known family history.

 What causes PJS?

-PJS is a genetic condition.
+PJS is a genetic condition that predisposes to increased risk to develop cancer.
 This means that the condition can be passed from generation to generation in a family.
-The STK11 gene (also known as the LKB1 gene) is the only gene that has been linked to PJS so far.
+The STK11 gene, which is also known as the LKB1 gene, is the only gene that has been linked to PJS so far.
 A mutation (alteration) in the STK11 gene gives a person an increased lifetime risk of developing colorectal cancer and other symptoms of PJS.
 It is possible that there may be other genes associated with PJS that have not yet been discovered.

 How is PJS inherited?